 When you hear a song you want to identify, you can simply launch Siri, and say “What song is playing right now?“, or “Name that song“, or “Identify this song“.
 Siri will then listen to the song that is playing, and tell you the name of the song.

 You can even tap on the result to view the song in Apple Music and play it if you’ve subscribed to the music streaming service.
 If you’re not an Apple Music subscriber, you will get the option to purchase the song or listen to a sample.

-But if you are neck-deep into Amazon’s ecosystem and own a handful of Echo devices then Alexa can be helpful.
+Further, if you are neck-deep into Amazon’s ecosystem and own a handful of Echo devices then Alexa can be even more helpful.
 Make sure to enable the Song ID feature by saying “Alexa, turn on song ID“.
-After that, you can ask Alexa to “what is this song” or “identify this music”.
+After that, you can ask Alexa “what is this song” or “identify this music”.

 Music Recognition Apps to Find a Song